I have never met an entrepreneur who has launched a business without intending to succeed at it. I suspect you haven’t either.

 That’s not realistic, and it’s a dangerous mindset.
 While there are best business practices that may universally apply to most startups, there is no one-size-fits-all plan to ensure success.
 Moreover, I have never met a successful entrepreneur who only worked half days while launching a company.

-If you want a profitable business, you need to work for it.
+If you want a profitable online business, you need to work for it.
 There will be long hours, sweat, and tears.
+You can check out eCom babes course which has helped a lot of beginner online entrepreneurs succeed in selling products online.

 “Success isn't always about greatness.
 It's about consistency.
 Consistent hard work leads to success.
 Greatness will come.” ~ Dwayne Johnson